 The Dylan line is from, Absolutely Sweet Marie, from the album Blonde on Blonde.

 That the law as the blunt end of the state’s systemic corruption would enforce dishonesty is clearly beyond Gopnik’s ability to comprehend.
-Luckily we don’t have to rely on his judgement and instead can consider, Hammett, Chandler, Fitzgerald, Faulkner, Hemingway, and Dylan as well as a host of others who understand, give expression to, and can accommodate the contradictions of modernity – including the idea that the law being dishonest in the service of the intrinsically dishonest state requires and enforces dishonesty which creates the condition for and habits of the alienated contemporary soul and that the time-worn notion of the existential American hero/outlaw is one that any cursory exegesis of Dylan would reveal.
+Luckily we don’t have to rely on his judgement and instead can consider, Hammett, Chandler, Fitzgerald, Faulkner, Hemingway, and Dylan (or, see Springsteen and, Murder Incorporated) as well as a host of others who understand, give expression to, and can accommodate the contradictions of modernity – including the idea that the law being dishonest in the service of the intrinsically dishonest state requires and enforces dishonesty, which creates the condition for and habits of the alienated contemporary soul and that the time-worn notion of the existential American hero/outlaw is one that any cursory exegesis of Dylan would reveal.
 In other words, Baudelaire’s “Brother hypocrite, I salute you.”
 In other words every American noir gesture from Brando in The Wild Bunch to the kitch of Elvis.

-Further it should come as no surprise that Gopnik would get his shorts in a knot over the mercurial Dylan poking at the absurdities of the American system with its lies and distortions and how those lies and distortions are fundamental to the mythology of America as exceptional because, of course nothing could be more in favor of a jaw shattering blowjob to the system than The New Yorker.
+Further it should come as no surprise that Gopnik would get his shorts in a knot over the mercurial Dylan poking at the absurdities of the American system, with its lies and distortions, and how those lies and distortions are fundamental to the mythology of America as exceptional because, of course nothing could be more in favor of a jaw shattering blowjob to the system than The New Yorker.

-Reading Gopnik one might think no one has ever paid any attention to Clint Eastwood’s Pale Rider trope, or Sam Peckinpah’s bloodbath response to America qua America in Vietnam and in the decades prior to that great imperial adventure – one part reheated Kipling one part Heart of Darkness with napalm and ground up adderall by the barrel.
+Reading Gopnik one might think no one has ever paid any attention to Clint Eastwood’s Pale Rider trope, or Sam Peckinpah’s bloodbath response to America qua America in Vietnam and in the decades prior to that great imperial adventure – one part reheated Kipling one part Heart of Darkness, with napalm and ground up adderall by the barrel.

 Should we pause for a moment and contextualize Dylan’s commentary by placing it alongside Bonnie and Clyde, or Chinatown, or The Godfather, Butch Cassidy and The Sundance Kid, Taxi Driver and Apocalypse Now, or the million times some world weary noir American knight errant walked down some mean street and was neither tarnished nor afraid?
 Should we remember that Rick is outside the law from the moment he meets Elsa till the moment he and Louis head off to Brazzaville?
 Honesty, is a moving target because anyone with any sense who ever looked at America knew they were looking at a carnival sideshow.